Micromobility

 Answer

 Bike lanes are a portion of a roadway designated by pavement markings and signage for use by people riding bikes or e-bikes.
-These lanes are separated from motor vehicle lanes by a white painted line and are for one-way traffic only.
+Bike lanes are located on both sides of the roadway and users travel in the same direction as those driving.
+These lanes are separated from motor vehicle lanes by a white painted line.

 Image